gcapes/git-course/06-remote.md

 >
 > What is the end result?
 What happened when the other collaborator rebased the
 > branch against master?
+>
+> A: It is confusing.
+When pushing person A's rebased branch back, it failed because tip
+> of current branch is behing its remote counterpart.
+So I did a pull.
+Auto-merge failed
+> so after editing the file to resolve the merge, add, commit, push, I finally got the
+> rebased branch pushed but with an extra commit merging changes from remote.
+These
+> changes were actually already in the rebased version.
+> Person B then gets a merge conflict when they pull.
+After resolving, their history
+> is different to person A's history.
+One commit has a new hash ID, and others are missing.

 Previous: [Rebasing](05-rebasing.html) Next: [Pull Requests](07-pull-requests.html)